egokcen/fast-mDLAG/README.md

 ## Citing this work

-This repository accompanies the following paper:
+This repository accompanies the following [paper](https://doi.org/10.1162/neco.a.22):
 - Gokcen, E., Jasper, A. I., Kohn, A., Machens, C. K., & Yu, B. M.
-  Fast multi-group Gaussian process factor models. _Neural Computation_ (2025).
+  Fast multigroup Gaussian process factor models. _Neural Computation_, 37, 1709-1782 (2025).

 Please read it carefully before using the code, as it describes all of the terminology and usage modes.
 For proper attribution, please cite the above reference